WE ARE OPEN WITH COVID-19 PRACTICES IN EFFECT ~ PLEASE STAY SAFE EVERYONE

 Here at Pet Pawsitive, we have a 4 step process in place to ensure that we only accept well-socialized healthy dogs into our Pawsitive Pack.

 Once clients set up their account with us and submit their service request for their social assessment the following occurs:

 Step 1 - Contacting Your Vet

-One of our Pet Care Specialists will contact your veterinarian directly to confirm that your dog is all up to date on their vaccines including bordetella and they will confirm your dog is healthy and do not have any ailments that prevents them from safely being able to play with other dogs in our doggy daycare.
+One of our Pet Care Specialists will contact your veterinarian directly to confirm that your dog is all up to date on their vaccines including bordetella or have current valid titre tests.
+For puppies, they must have their first set of puppy vaccines plus bordetella vaccine.
+We also require your vet to confirm your pup/dog is healthy and do not have any ailments that prevents them from safely being able to play with other dogs in our doggy daycare.

 Step 2- History Assessment